exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 !!! note
     Formal proof of the following properties is coming in a separate white paper.

+If:

+- Digital signature scheme used in the algorithm is secure (i.e., signatures cannot be forged)
+- Network is partially synchronous (i.e., all messages are delivered in finite, but *a priori* unknown time)
+- Less than 1/3 of validators act Byzantine (i.e., in an arbitrary way, including being offline, having arbitrary hardware and/or software issues or being compromised, possibly in a coordinated effort to break the system)

+Then the algorithm described above has the following properties:

 - **Safety**
-  If a non-Byzantine node adds a block to the blockchain, then no other node can add another block, confirmed with +2/3 `Precommit` messages, to the blockchain at the same height.
+  If an honest node adds a block to the blockchain, then no other honest node can add a different block, confirmed with +2/3 `Precommit` messages, to the blockchain at the same height.

 - **Liveness**
-  There necessarily will come a point in the system when the node adds the block to the blockchain.
+  At any point in time, a block will be committed eventually by an honest node in the future.
+In other words, the transaction processing won’t stall.

 - **Weak form of chain quality**
   1 block out of any `F + 1` (where `F` is one third of the validators) sequentially committed blocks is guaranteed to be proposed by non-Byzantine validators.
-This can provide a certain degree of _censorship resistance_ (any correct transaction broadcasted to every validator would be committed eventually).
+This can provide a certain degree of _censorship resistance_ (any correct transaction broadcasted to every validator will be committed eventually).

 [wiki_bft]: https://en.wikipedia.org/wiki/Byzantine_fault_tolerance
 [partial_ordering]: https://en.wikipedia.org/wiki/Partially_ordered_set#Formal_definition